barbazul/1kfa/mod_guide_campaigns.md

 Perhaps they have some interactions with NPCs familiar to them.
 Perhaps they describe their character moving through the environment and pointing out specific details.
-Perhaps the charcters get into conflict: social, or physical.
+Perhaps the characters get into conflict: social, or physical.

 As you are playing this out, you should be looking out for two things: